 As you can see, assignment models for fulfillment vary from company to company and come in all shapes and sizes.
 The most important thing is to start with your goals and work your way down from there.

-If your questions are not answered above, or if you need help designing or implementing your approach to assignment, please get in touch.
+We've created a free tool called Ops Framework to get you started with Order Fulfillment.
+You can find a link to it below.
+If your questions are not answered above, or if you need help designing or implementing your approach to assignment, please use the chat to get in touch.